stanfordnmbl/osim-rl/README.md

 # NIPS2017: Learning to run

 This repository contains software required for participation in the NIPS 2017 Challenge: Learning to Run.
-See more details about the challenge [here](https://www.crowdai.org/challenges/nips-2017-learning-to-run).
+See more details about the challenge [here](https://www.crowdai.org/challenges/nips-2017-learning-to-run). **If you joined the competition before July 13th, please read about the updates in the [version 1.3](https://github.com/stanfordnmbl/osim-rl/tree/master/docs).**

 In this competition, you are tasked with developing a controller to enable a physiologically-based human model to navigate a complex obstacle course as quickly as possible.
 You are provided with a human musculoskeletal model and a physics-based simulation environment where you can synthesize physically and physiologically accurate motion.
 Potential obstacles include external obstacles like steps, or a slippery floor, along with internal obstacles like muscle weakness or motor noise.
 You are scored based on the distance you travel through the obstacle course in a set amount of time.